When should I change my fish's water?

 Water Changes With Little To No Nitrates

 Like heavily planted tanks, tanks with aquaponic systems or tanks with low stocking amounts.
-For you guys I would recommend that you still do water changes anywhere from every 2-4 weeks.
+For you guys, I would recommend that you still do water changes anywhere from every 2-4 weeks.
 Even though nitrates aren’t your main issue the replenishment of these essential minerals your fish and tank need is just as important.

 To Conclude